Quarke89/CarND-LaneLines-P1/writeup/writeup.md

 ---
 **Color threshold mask application**

 The mask that was obtained from the color threshold operation earlier is now applied.
 This adds another layer of masking operation to remove any unwanted edges within the region of interest.
-In this particular example no additional edges were filtered.
 The mask is applied by setting the pixel values of those that were below the threshold to `0`

 ![color threshold application](images/masked_filt_img.jpg)